Penne Cheese Pasta Recipe

 One Skillet Cheesy Penne - the best homemade ragu sauce simmered right with the pasta then loaded with cheese!
 My family begs me to make this weekly!

-How to Make Cheese Penne
+How to Make Penne Pasta with Cheese

-• First, brown your beef with onions and carrots then stir in your bell pepper and garlic.
+1. First, brown your beef with onions and carrots then stir in your bell pepper and garlic.

 One Skillet Cheesy Penne - the best homemade ragu sauce simmered right with the pasta then loaded with cheese!
 My family begs me to make this weekly!

-• Stir in crushed tomatoes, fire roasted tomatoes, tomato paste, and your Italian seasonings and bring to a simmer.
+1. Stir in crushed tomatoes, fire roasted tomatoes, tomato paste, and your Italian seasonings and bring to a simmer.
 Simmer gently uncovered for 10 minutes, stirring occasionally.

 One Skillet Cheesy Penne - the best homemade ragu sauce simmered right with the pasta then loaded with cheese!
 My family begs me to make this weekly!

-• After 10 minutes and your ragu flavors have melded, stir in the water and pasta…
+1. After 10 minutes and your ragu flavors have melded, stir in the water and pasta…

 One Skillet Cheesy Penne - the best homemade ragu sauce simmered right with the pasta then loaded with cheese!
 My family begs me to make this weekly!

-• And simmer an additional 12-ish minutes or until your pasta is al dente and has soaked up the seasoned water.
+1. And simmer an additional 12-ish minutes or until your pasta is al dente and has soaked up the seasoned water.

 One Skillet Cheesy Penne - the best homemade ragu sauce simmered right with the pasta then loaded with cheese!
 My family begs me to make this weekly!

-• Stir in the cream, Parmesan, and cheddar – mmmmmmm……
+1. Stir in the cream, Parmesan, and cheddar – mmmmmmm……

 One Skillet Cheesy Penne - the best homemade ragu sauce simmered right with the pasta then loaded with cheese!
 My family begs me to make this weekly!

-• Top with mozzarella and broil just until the cheese is melted and golden.
+1. Top with mozzarella and broil just until the cheese is melted and golden.

-Adding cheese to Cheesy Penne & New York Bakery® Bake Garlic Bread.
+Adding cheese to Cheesy Penne & New York Bakeryยฎ Bake Garlic Bread.

 And you have ooey, gooey, saucy One Skilley Cheesy Penne all under 30 minutes and all in one dish!